reshape/preact-components/README.md

 render(vdom, document.body, sortableEl)
 ```

 And that's it!
-You'll see no visual difference, as preact won't re-render existing html, but it will remove the `data-ssr` property and layer on the javascript interaction as soon as it loads.
+You'll see no visual difference, as preact won't re-render existing html, but it will remove the `data-state` property and layer on the javascript interaction as soon as it loads.
 Perfect!

 ### Passing Complex Data Into Components